apigee-labs/rapier/README.md

 ### <a name="templates"></a>URI Templates

-URI Templates are used to define a family of resources of the same type whose URLs are similar except for some variable elements of the URL.
+URI Templates are used to define a family of resources of the same entity type whose URLs are similar except for some variable elements of the URL.
-The idea is that the client will know the URL Template and use it to "manufacture" a URL from other information.
-URI Templates are different from [Query Paths](#query_paths) in that the variable portions of the template are not based on declared properties and relationships of entities.
+The idea is that the client will know the URI Template and use it to "manufacture" a URL by sustituting variable values.
+URI Templates are different from [Query Paths](#query_paths) in that the variable of the template do not correspond to declared properties and relationships of entities.
 URI Templates are often used where the number of resources is so large that it is impossible or impractical to provide hyperlinks for them all.
 Suppose for example that I have an API that provides a fahrenheit resource for every celcius value.
-For the celcius value `19.7234`, the URL of the corresponding fahrenheit resource might be `http://example.org/fahrenheit/19.7234` or `http://example.org/fahrenheit?celcius=19.7234`.
+For the celcius value `19.7234`, the URL of the corresponding fahrenheit resource might be `http://example.org/fahrenheit/19.7234` or `http://example.org/fahrenheit?celcius=19.7234`, according to your API style preference.
 There is no larger resource at `http://example.org/fahrenheit` and no entity type corresponding to that larger resource, so this is not an application of the [Query Parameters](#t_query_parameter) feature above. `celcius` is not a declared property or relationship of any entity, so this is not an application of [Query Paths](#query_paths).
 The URL template language supported is documented in [RFC 6570](https://tools.ietf.org/html/rfc6570#section-2.4).